 Once you've identified any upper-body stiffness, you can work on it!
 To do so, focus on maintaining ribcage alignment (ribs down! is the simple cue) as you do your upper-body strength and stretching so you can get more to the "ground zero" of your particular issues.

 Where to begin?
 Do the head ramping exercise above regularly throughout the day and try this chest-mobilizing "Floor Angels" exercise from our Movement Multivitamin DVD—just remember to work on dropping your ribs as you stretch your chest muscles, OK?

 Dig deeper into the concept of rib-thrusting movement, and the way it affects pressure and issues like diastasis recti, in my book Diastasis Recti: The Whole-Body Solution to Abdominal Separation.
 Read about how pressure affects pelvic floor health in Our Best "Healthy Pelvis" Resources.
-Find more upper-body-mobilizing moves (with lots of ribs-down cueing!) in the online video course Whole Body Biomechanics: Upper Body.
+Find more body-mobilizing moves (with lots of ribs-down cueing!) in the online video course Nutritious Movement Improvement.